Algonquin and Cheyenne

 Cheyenne people are related to the Algonquin people.
 From the Paleo-Indian period onward Cheyenne people lived in the Great Lakes area (in modern Minnesota).
 They were related to other Algonquin people like the Blackfoot and the Cree.
 “Cheyenne” is a Sioux word for “people who speak a different language” – it’s not what the Cheyenne called themselves.
 Like the Cree, the Cheyenne did a lot of fishing in the Great Lakes.

 But the Cheyenne lived a little further south than the Algonquin and the Cree.
 That meant that they could farm corn like their neighbors, the Mandan, the Sioux, and the Crow.
+The Cheyenne probably started to farm corn around 900 AD.
 Like the Crow, the Cheyenne lived in earth lodges in villages.
 They made pottery.